illixion/blog.illixion.com/content/posts/4k-in-safari-without-pain.md

 Highest quality available (usually **8K**): `format="bestvideo+bestaudio/best"`

 Once you've entered your raw options, press enter and quit IINA.
-Next time you launch IINA, it should play your video at whichever highest quality the video is available in.
+Next time you launch IINA, it will be able to play 4K YouTube videos.

 Hope this was helpful!